ConstantinNicula/rt-vpp/readme.md

     ./build/rt-vpp -i /dev/video0 -p "vignette ! crt_effect" -o /dev/video2
     ```

-    Refer to section 'Extras/Connecting to V4L2 loopback device' node for more info about how you can preview the `/dev/video2` feed.
+    Refer to section 'Extras/Displaying from a V4L2 loopback device' node for more info about how you can preview the `/dev/video2` feed.

 ## Dependencies

-[Mandatory] Gstreamer is the backbone of the processing pipeline so it must be installed, on Ubuntu/Debian you can run the following command (Note: this is a full installation, not all plugins are necessary but I was to lazy manually check what the minimal config is):
+[Mandatory] Gstreamer is the backbone of the processing pipeline so it must be installed, on Ubuntu/Debian you can run the following command (Note: this is a full installation, not all plugins are necessary but I was too lazy to manually check what the minimal config is):

 ```bash
 sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstreamer-plugins-bad1.0-dev gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly gstreamer1.0-libav gstreamer1.0-tools gstreamer1.0-x gstreamer1.0-alsa gstreamer1.0-gl gstreamer1.0-gtk3 gstreamer1.0-qt5 gstreamer1.0-pulseaudio